Codit/practical-api-guidelines/maturity-level-one/README.md

 ### Defining OperationIds
 An operationId is a unique identifier for an operation that is provided on an API.
 It is important to think carefully when assigning an operationId as changing these later on will be a breaking change.

 OpenAPI tooling, such as [AutoRest](https://github.com/Azure/autorest) & [NSwag](https://github.com/RSuter/NSwag), use the operationId to generate API clients based on this convention so it is important to provide a descriptive operationId.
-In order to ease the use of your API we recommend using the `{controller}_{operationName}` pattern.
+In order to ease the use of your API we recommend using the `{controller}_{operationName}` pattern in Pascal Case.

 ### Generating OpenAPI Documentation
 Every API should have documentation in the OpenAPI format.
 If you want to generate those based on your code you can use tools like [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle) & [NSwag](https://github.com/RSuter/NSwag).